 Which one should I use?

-Whether replication should be used ultimately depends on the requirement of your organization and the policies that are in place.
+Whether replication should be used ultimately depends on the requirement of your organisation and the policies that are in place.
 Backup however, should always be used in one form or another.